Wyrd00/holberton-system_engineering-devops-1/0x14-postmortem/README.md

+# 0x11.
+Postmortem

-Issue Summary
+### Issue Summary
-From 4:45 PM to 5:28 PM PST, Nginx failed to restart on both servers web-01 and web-02, resulting in 500 response messages returned.
-The domain, holbertonschool.online was inaccessbile to user(s), affecting 100% of the traffic.
+From 4:45 PM to 5:28 PM PST, Nginx failed to restart on both servers `web-01` and `web-02`, resulting in 500 response messages returned.
+The domain, `holbertonschool.online` was inaccessbile to user(s), affecting 100% of the traffic.
 The root cause of this outage was an invalid syntax on the nginx confirguration file, causing nginx to fail to restart properly.

-Timeline (Pacific Standard Time)
+### Timeline (All Pacific Standard Time)
-4:45 PM: Configuration changes made and pushed to implement a new user, Nginx 4:50 PM: Outage begins when the Engineer notices the servers failed to restart 4:55 PM: Engineer stops web-01 and rollsback to the backup configuration file 4:56 PM: Engineer run a nginx script to detect if the is issue were changes made to the configuration file
+- **4:45 PM:** Configuration changes made and pushed to implement a new user, Nginx 4:50 PM: Outage begins when the Engineer notices the servers failed to restart 4:55 PM: Engineer stops web-01 and rollsback to the backup configuration file 4:56 PM: Engineer run a nginx script to detect if the is issue were changes made to the configuration file